affetto-software/affctrllib/README.md

      pdm install

      ```
-  5. Run test to check if `affctrllib` works on your system.
+  5. (Optional) Run test to check if `affctrllib` works on your system.
 If you
      use `pyenv`, type the following.
      ``` shell
      pdm run pytest